Bottletop fashion is taking the world by storm with its innovative upcycling technique, and strong ethics

 Since then, Bottletop’s Co-Director Oliver Wayman has channelled Paco Rabanne’s hip, beachy 1970’s vibe into a kind of aluminium chainmail that’s held together through that eternally groovy technique, crochet.
 This fashion-forward foundation has led to the creation of several rich-hippy collections, the latest of which was shown at Estethica at London Fashion Week FW14 this month.

-Shot on Victoria’s Secret model Candice Swanepoel on location in Bahia, Brazil, the colourful collection features deconstructed knits, bright citrus hues and of course, that signature silver chainmail knitted and crocheted into bags and tops alike.
+Shot with Victoria’s Secret model Candice Swanepoel on location in Bahia, Brazil, the colourful Bottletop fashion collection features deconstructed knits, bright citrus hues and of course, that signature silver chainmail knitted and crocheted into bags and tops alike.
 There were even a pair of very sexy pants on offer.

 The designers claim their main influences this season was a place they really cherish: “With summer 2014 bringing the World Cup to Brazil we wanted this collection to proudly sport the bold colours and carnival tones from this country that we hold so dear,” they stated.

-Swanepoel is just as enthusiastic about working in Brazil: “I felt that it was the perfect fit for me because I’m from Africa originally but I grew up partly in Brazil as well.
+Swanepoel is just as enthusiastic about working in Brazil: “I felt that it was the perfect fit for me because I’m from Africa originally, but I grew up partly in Brazil as well.
 I went there when I was 17 years old,” she says.
-“They have education programmes both in Africa and Brazil, so for me to be able to tie it all together and travel to both places, both cultures really inspired me.”
+The model was particularly thrilled to be helping youth in these two places that are so dear to her.
+“They have education programmes both in Africa and Brazil, so for me to be able to tie it all together and travel to both places was fantastic.
+Both cultures really inspired me.”

-Helping youth in need by buying gorgeous fashion?
+Helping youth in need by buying gorgeous, upcycled fashion?
 We’ll raise our caipirinhas to that!

-To learn more about Bottletop, their recent collaboration with Narciso Rodrigues and to see more pics of Candice, please click here.
+To learn more about Bottletop fashion, their recent collaboration with Narciso Rodrigues and to see more pics of Candice, please click here.